arangodb/docs/3.4/security-security-options.md

 ---
 layout: default
-description: arangod provides a variety of options to make a setup more secure
+description: arangod provides options to make a setup more secure
 ---
 # Server security options

-_arangod_ provides a variety of options to make a setup more secure.
+_arangod_ provides options to make a setup more secure.
-Administrators can use these options to limit access to certain ArangoDB server functionality as well as providing the leakage of information about the environment that a server is running in.
+Administrators can use these options to limit access to certain ArangoDB server functionality.

 ## Security options for managing Foxx applications